sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ## System Configuration

 The system configuration of [**Glue42 Enterprise**](https://glue42.com/enterprise/) is located in the `system.json` file in the main configuration folder - `%LocalAppData%\Tick42\GlueDesktop\config`.
 This file allows you to alter system-wide configurations for window behavior, app stores, Gateway settings and much more.
 In most cases, the default configuration settings should suffice.
-For more details, see the [system configuration schema](../../../assets/configuration/system.json).
+For more details, see the [system configuration](../../../assets/configuration/system.json) and the [Glue42 Gateway configuration](../../../assets/configuration/gw.json) schemas.

 See also the [Glue42 Platform Features](../../../glue42-concepts/glue42-platform-features/index.html) section of the documentation, as many of the platform features are configured via the `system.json` file.